Last updated: 06/27/2019

 - Binge eating – binge eaters will gorge themselves on large amounts of food such as sweets, salty foods or carbohydrates.
 They typically eat behind closed doors so that others do not know that they eat so much and they are not always binge eaters.
-Binge eating is usually an occasional practice and in many cases, this type of food addiction will go unnoticed for many years because the individual will exercise or perform other actions to prevent from gaining excessive amounts of weight that would lead others to discovering their problem.
+Binge eating is usually an occasional practice and in many cases, this type of food addiction will go unnoticed for many years because the individual will exercise or perform other actions to prevent from gaining excessive amounts of weight that would lead others to discover their problem.

 - Anorexia – anorexic individuals will typically limit their food intake in an effort to stay thin no matter what the cost.
-Many anorexic eaters will only eat once per day or may not even eat everyday and when they do eat, they only eat small portions of certain foods.
-Many will county how many bites they take or strictly measure the food that they place on their plates in an effort to reduce intake and monitor the amount of food that they consume.
+Many anorexic eaters will only eat once per day or may not even eat every day and when they do eat, they only eat small portions of certain foods.
+Many will count how many bites they take or strictly measure the food that they place on their plates in an effort to reduce intake and monitor the amount of food that they consume.